-thinking (still) has a big future for a while (i think) and it's free, ideally in more than one sense. usefully, it can also be done while doing other things.
+THINKINGthinking still has a future for a while, at least for some (i think) and it's free, ideally in more than one sense. usefully, it can also be done while doing other things.

 some people say to me "you think too much" and to them i say "whatever works for you".